Beyond the Classroom

 Beyond the Classroom Requirements

-Real-world experience is the curriculum during the Beyond the Classroom component of the GLI program.
-Fellows must earn at least three upper-division credits while interning, studying abroad, participating in service learning or conducting undergraduate research.
-Approval is needed for a project to qualify as GLI sanctioned and financial assistance is available for qualifying activities.
-During this portion of the fellowship, students are only limited by their imagination!
-Students can visit the Academic Enrichment website to learn more about UM's opportunities, or read about the experiences of current and past fellows at GLIMontana.com.
+Real-world experience is the curriculum during the Beyond the Classroom component of the Franke GLI program.
+Fellows must earn at least 3 upper-division credits while interning, studying abroad, participating in service learning or conducting undergraduate research.
+These credits must be taken for a traditional grade and students must receive a C- or higher in these courses.
+Approval is needed for an experience to qualify as meeting Franke GLI requirements and financial assistance is available for qualifying activities.
+During this portion of the certificate, students are only limited by their imagination!
+Students can visit the Academic Enrichment website to learn more about UM's opportunities or read about the experiences of current and past fellows on the Beyond the Classroom blog.

-Once the approval process (outlined above) is completed, all GLI Fellows have the option to apply for financial assistance to help off-set any costs above and beyond normal tuition and living expenses.
-The scholarship application includes an application form, a budget worksheet and a faculty letter of support.
-All guidelines for the scholarship application are available in Moodle.
-Scholarship application deadlines occur annually on February 1st, April 1st and October 1st and Fellows may apply for funding as early as spring semester of sophomore year.
-Funding will not be released until the sophomore year requirements are complete.
+Once the approval process (outlined above) is completed, all Franke fellows have the option to apply for financial assistance to help off-set any costs above and beyond normal tuition and living expenses.
+The scholarship application includes an application form, a budget worksheet and a letter of support.
+All guidelines for the scholarship application are available in the Franke GLI Moodle.
+Scholarship application deadlines occur annually on March 15 and October 15 and fellows may apply for funding as early as spring semester of their second year.
+Funding will not be released until the second year requirements are complete.